 Shoreland Lease Sales Program

-The Land and Minerals Department is in the process of recording the surveys as they are completed and approved by the County Surveyor.
+Minnesota Session Laws 2012, Chapter 236, Section 28 authorizes St. Louis County to sell, at its sole discretion, tax forfeited shoreland lots that are currently leased.
+In anticipation of future requests and inquiries regarding the transfer, purchase and continued leasing of shoreland lots, the Land & Minerals Department has developed the following set of operational directives, presented here in the form of Frequently Asked Questions.
+The Land & Minerals Department is currently in the process of recording the land surveys as they are completed and approved by the County Surveyor.
 Sale of lease lots cannot occur until there is a recorded lot.
-Additionally, the Department is imposing easements where applicable, which must also be recorded before the sale of a lot can occur.
+Additionally, the Department is imposing easements where applicable, which must also be recorded before sale of lot can occur.

 Frequently Asked Questions: